 Machining and Metalworking at Home

-Updated May 01, 2008.
-This site is provided as a reference for those persons interested in home shop machining and metalworking.
-Many files deal primarily with metal lathes, milling machines, and metal shapers.
+Updated March 01, 2016.
+This site is provided primarily as a reference for those persons interested in home shop machining and metalworking.
+Many files deal with metal lathes, milling machines, and metal shapers.
 There are also more general subjects dealing with drilling, metal cutting, threading, metal types, rust removal, finishes, lubricants, etc. that will be of practical interest to every metalworker (or woodworker) and machine owner.
-The "ACME Digital Photography Primer" file in the General section gives some practical tips on getting started with scanners and digital photography -- for the home workshop or studio or craftroom, or as a hobby in itself.
-(Now in html format for easier reading.)
+Some general files will be useful to nearly everyone out there.
 Also be sure to read the safety warning on this page.

 Amateur and professional machinists have taken advantage of the Internet to share tips and advice through newsgroups (aka user groups), many of which are machine specific.
 The message data has piled up in each news/user group's archives, with literally thousands of earlier messages.